-Sqlfluff is designed to be flexible in supporting a variety of dialects.
+SQLFluff is designed to be flexible in supporting a variety of dialects.
 Not all potential dialects are supported so far, but several have been implemented by the community.
 Below are a list of the currently available dialects.
 Each inherits from another, up to the root ansi dialect.

-For a canonical list of supported dialects, run the sqlfluff dialects command, which will output a list of the current dialects available on your installation of sqlfluff.
+For a canonical list of supported dialects, run the sqlfluff dialects command, which will output a list of the current dialects available on your installation of SQLFluff.

 For technical users looking to add new dialects or add new features to existing ones, the dependent nature of how dialects have been implemented is to try and reduce the amount of repetition in how different elements are defined.
-As an example, when we say that the Snowflake dialect inherits from the PostgreSQL dialect this is not because there is an agreement between those projects which means that features in one must end up in the other, but that the design of the Snowflake dialect was heavily inspired by the postgres dialect and therefore when defining the dialect within sqlfuff it makes sense to use PostgreSQL as a starting point rather than starting from scratch.
+As an example, when we say that the Redshift dialect inherits from the PostgreSQL dialect this is not because there is an agreement between those projects which means that features in one must end up in the other, but that the design of the Redshift dialect was heavily inspired by the postgres dialect and therefore when defining the dialect within sqlfuff it makes sense to use PostgreSQL as a starting point rather than starting from scratch.

 Consider when adding new features to a dialect: